 To facilitate large scale grid-connected solar power projects, a scheme for "Development of Solar Parks and Ultra Mega Solar Power Projects" is under implementation with a target capacity of 40 GW capacity by March 2024.
 Solar Parks provide solar power developers with a plug and play model, by facilitating necessary infrastructure like land, power evacuation facilities, road connectivity, water facility etc. along with all statutory clearances.
 As on October 31, 2022, 56 Solar Parks have been sanctioned with a cumulative capacity of 39.28 GW in 14 states.
-Solar power projects of an aggregate capacity of over 10 GW have already been commissioned in
+Solar power projects of an aggregate capacity of over 10 GW have already been commissioned in 17 parks and the remaining parks are at various stages of implementation.
+Solar projects of capacity 832 MW have been commissioned in various Solar Parks during period January to October, 2022.

-Correspondence Office: 406, Hubtown Solaris, N. S. Phadke Marg, Andheri (E), Mumbai - 400069 T: +91-22-6140 8000
+Registered Office: 406, Hubtown Solaris, N. S. Phadke Marg, Andheri (E), Mumbai - 400069 T; +91-22-6140 8000 E: cleansustainable@avaada.com